Miyah-chan/PrivacyQuest/PQ3.0.md

 > Re-added and improved username targeting.
 Just by clicking and holding (release not necessary) the mouse on a username will select them.

 > Leaderboard added for 8v8 warzones.
+Press F6.

 # Important note: In PQ 3.0 the security of secretchat has been highly enhanced and is different from 2.x and 1.x versions thus chat won't work with users of version < 3.0